 The Company has entered into an investment advisory agreement (the "Investment Advisory Agreement") with the Adviser.
 In accordance with the Investment Advisory Agreement, the Company pays the Adviser certain fees as compensation for its services, such fees consisting of a base management fee and an incentive fee (the "Incentive Fee").
 The services the Adviser provides to the Company, subject to the overall supervision of the Company's Board of Directors, includes managing the day-to-day operations of, and providing investment services to, the Company.
-The Company also entered into a management fee waiver agreement with the Adviser (the "Waiver Agreement").
+The Company also entered into a management fee waiver agreement with the Adviser (the "Waiver Agreement"), which the Company or the Adviser may terminate upon 60 days' prior written notice.

-Management Fee
+Base Management Fee